Apple Cider is Good Stuff

 Although Mr Morrow did not grow his apples to sell to the public, there were always plenty for home use and to share with the neighbors and friends.
 Clayton would always make apple cider in the fall.
 He would put the cider in clear gallon jugs and store in his shed near the farm house.
 The cider was not pasteurized and not stored in a cold refrigeration or cooler often would ferment and become hard cider.
 My uncle and I would visit soon after Mr Morrow made cider and he would give us a glass.
 As a boy I remember how good it would taste.
 Of course, we weren't allowed to partake of the hard cider which I think he must have kept for himself.
 I can't say we never tasted the hard stuff but perchance we did it wasn't intentional.and the burn on our tongue made us know immediately we had just tasted something we weren't allowed.

 We live in apple country here in WNC and there is always plenty of fresh cider.
 Not long ago my son and I played music at one of the roadside apple stands and when we had finished playing we were given a big apple cider slush.
-The taste was phenomenal and almost froze my guzzle and made my eyeballs hurt!
+The taste was phenomenal and gave me brain freeze making my eyeballs hurt!